Luna-C: Kniteforce Records

-Knite Force Again (KFA)
+Kniteforce Again (KFA)

-Luna-C had requests for represses of the Kniteforce back catalogue, but the original plates had all been destroyed when the vinyl pressing plant the label used went bankrupt.
-In 2001 he decided to release a record on a new label called KFA Recordings, which was essentially a new style hardcore remix of both "Six Days" and "Take Me Away" by Jimmy J & Cru-L-T. As Luna-C no longer owned the rights to those names, he renamed them "Sicks Daze" and "Hand of Destiny".
+Howell had fielded requests for represses of the Kniteforce back catalogue, but the original master plates had all been lost when the vinyl pressing plant the label used went bankrupt.
+In 2001, he launched Kniteforce Again (KFA), with new remixes of both "Six Days" and "Take Me Away" by Jimmy J & Cru-L-T. Many of Kniteforce's original artists also returned to release new material.